-- 1. Major or repeated theft at school. - 2.
-Possession and/or use of controlled substances including alcohol and tobacco, especially continued use after attempt to assist the student has failed. - 3.
+- 1. Major or repeated theft at school. - Possession and/or use of controlled substances including alcohol and tobacco, especially continued use after attempt to assist the student has failed. - 3.
 Severe or repeated harassment, sexual or otherwise, of other students.
-Harassment can be spoken, written, physical and/or distributed through electronic means. - Persistently advocating atheism and/or ideas that are destructive of Christian principles or the moral teachings of the Seventh-day Adventist Church. - 5.
+Harassment can be spoken, written, physical and/or distributed through electronic means. - 4.
+Persistently advocating atheism and/or ideas that are destructive of Christian principles or the moral teachings of the Seventh-day Adventist Church. - 5.
 Academic non-performance. - 6.
 Intentionally causing serious damage to school property or other personal property. - 7.
-Committing an obscene act or engaging in habitual profanity or vulgarity. - 8.
-Willfully defying the valid authority of school personnel or willfully violating school policy. - 9.
-Intentionally threatening or intimidating school personnel or students.
-The threats or intimidation cause reasonable fear of life or well-being or materially disrupts the school environment. - 10.
-Acts disrupting the learning environment and school activities. - 11.
-Sexual misconduct or the encouragement or advocacy of any form of sexual behavior that would undermine the Christian identity or faith mission of the Seventh-day Adventist Church.
+Committing an obscene act or engaging in habitual profanity or vulgarity.